 SEARCHING FOR INFORMATION ONLINE:

-The Scottish Government Library have produced an excellent resource on making the most of your online searching skills: Go Google!
+The University of Edinburgh library have produced an excellent resource on making the most of your online searching skills: Finding information online.

 USING A SCANNER:

 If you are choosing a scanner for the first time, this guide

 from BBC Webwise might help.
 Different scanners will have different operating instructions, but some general features are explained here

 .
 For scanned images to be submitted as work for your online RBGE course, we suggest scanning using an A3 flatbed scanner at 300 dpi (dots per inch), in JPEG format.
 Images of around 1200 pixels across will have a file size, once saved, between 200 - 900 KB.
 Any larger and your image files will quickly fill up your online portfolio storage space.

 to using Google Maps should help you get started.
 In the Garden History course you will be looking at map progression, and Google Maps is used for searching modern maps in order to compare them with historical maps.

 Wherever you are based, your local library is always a good starting point to find out about computing courses near you.

 In the meantime, you could try digitallearn.org for some useful 'absolute beginners' tutorials.